 Who can give law to lovers?
 Love is a greater law unto itself.

 Boethius 470-524 (De Consolatione Philosophiae)

 The Elysium's Passage series has many themes, but perhaps none greater than love.
-Though there are countless expressions of love, the ancient Greek philosophers identified four important catagories.
+Though there are countless expressions of love, the ancient Greek philosophers identified four important categories.
 These are Philia (brotherly, friendship), Storge (parental, family), Agape (divine unconditional love), and of course, Eros (romance, sexual).
-Each of these are thoroughly portrayed and discussed throughout the series.
+Each of these is thoroughly portrayed and discussed throughout the series.